redifo/Project3/README.md

 https://dagshub.com/arjvik/wordle-wordlist

 The ASCII main menu title was created by using the website and the type selection given in the following url: https://patorjk.com/software/taag/#p=display&h=0&f=Standard&t=Wordle

 Overwriting previously printed lines learned from (Used for Making error messages to keep printing on the same line): https://itnext.io/overwrite-previously-printed-lines-4218a9563527

 For writing the sorting algorithm for multiple attribute lists.
 Used for the top 10 highscores show function sorting.: https://stackoverflow.com/questions/4233476/sort-a-list-by-multiple-attributes

+The run game and process guess functions were written through the help of the following tutorials: https://www.youtube.com/watch?v=J6h7D2iQmBU&ab_channel=CompSciwithDr.Victor

 Readme.md and Testing.md write structure was written by using my past project as a reference (milestone project 1).